Today's Articles

 *Sylvester Williams was born on this date in 1869.
 He was a Black activist, lawyer, and politician.

-In 1896 he entered King's College in England.
+In 1896, he entered King's College in England.
 To help pay for his education, Williams lectured for the Church of England Temperance Society and the National Thrift Society.
 While in London, Williams met and married Agnes Powell, a member of the Temperance Society, though her father, Captain Francis Powell, objected to the wedding.
 Over the next few years, the couple had five children.

 In 1897, Williams established the African Association.
-The following year he issued a statement calling for a conference "to take steps to influence public opinion on existing proceedings and conditions affecting the welfare of the natives in the various parts of the Empire, v.
+The following year, he issued a statement calling for a conference "to take steps to influence public opinion on existing proceedings and conditions affecting the welfare of the natives in the various parts of the Empire, v.
 South Africa, West Africa, and the British West Indies."

 After meeting with Booker T. Washington, he increased the scope of the conference by also looking at "the treatment of native races under European and American rule."
 The Pan-African Conference was held at Westminster Town Hall in July 1900.
 There were 37 delegates from Europe, Africa, and the United States.
 Those attending included Samuel Coleridge Taylor, John Alcindor, Dadabhai Naoroji, John Archer, and W. E. B. Du Bois.

 The letter was passed to Chamberlain, who replied that the government would not "overlook the interests and welfare of the native races."
-In 1901 Williams traveled globally and managed to set up branches of the Pan-African Congress in America, Jamaica, and Trinidad and established the journal The Pan African.
+In 1901, Williams traveled globally and managed to set up branches of the Pan-African Congress in America, Jamaica, and Trinidad and established the journal The Pan African.
 Membership of the Pan-African Congress remained small; it only had 50 working members in 1901.
-150 white sympathizers were admitted to the organization as honorary members.
+One hundred fifty white sympathizers were admitted to the organization as honorary members.
 Williams passed the bar exam in June 1902 and became the first barrister (lawyer) of African descent to practice in Britain.
 Over the next few years, he defended Blacks in the campaign against racial prejudice in South Africa.
 He also spent time in Liberia, Guinea, and Sierra Leone.

 Williams joined the Fabian Society, and in November 1906, he and John Archer became the first people of African descent to be elected to public office in Britain.
 Williams won a seat on Marylebone Borough Council, and Archer won in Battersea.
-In 1908 Williams returned to Trinidad with his family and built a successful legal practice in Port of Spain until his death on March 26, 1911.
+1908, Williams returned to Trinidad with his family and built a successful legal practice in Port of Spain until his death on March 26, 1911.

 To Become a Legislator